LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 #### Activity 7: Residuals

 In the output above we saw something called **residuals**.
-The residuals are the differences between the observed values of $Y$ for each observation minus the predicted or expected value of $Y$.
+The residuals are the differences between the observed values of $Y$ for each observation minus the predicted or expected values of $Y$.
 In other words the distances between each point in the dataset and the regression line (see Figure 9.3).

 <br>